-I gathered a few glasses.
-I needed one glass for the Victoria, one for the baby’s breathe, and one each for the two bunches of blue hyacinth.
+First, I gathered a few glasses.
+(You can use vases for your flowers, too.)
+I needed one glass for the Victoria, one for the baby’s breath, and one each for the two bunches of blue hyacinth.

-I made space in the basket first for the Victoria and the baby’s breath in the center of the basket next to the basket handle.
+Next, I made space in the basket for the Victoria and the baby’s breath in the center of the basket next to the basket handle.

 No flower arrangement is complete without a finishing covering of moss.

 I had just enough moss left to fill in around the glasses of flowers.

 I’ve shared many times how much I love moss to give flower arrangements a professional finishing touch.
 The previous box I bought lasted about three years.
 Per pound, this is the best buy I’ve found for Super moss.

 The spring flower basket was finished, but I wasn’t.
 It was time to make it part of an arrangement and style the coffee table.